 - saucepan (I got one from a charity shop) and a wooden spoon

 - jug (I got a glass one from the pound shop)

 Step 1 – Measure out your wax.
 It’s super simple: double it!
 Fill your container twice and put it in the saucepan.
 When the wax melts it reduces by half so you need double the amount to fill your jar.
 Depending on the size of your saucepan, you can do large or small batches.
 Put the saucepan containing the wax flakes to one side whilst you prepare the jars.

-Step 2 – After doing some reading, I decided to get the pre-assembled wicks with have a metal base attached.
+Step 2 – After doing some reading, I decided to get the pre-assembled wicks which have a metal base attached.
 I used a straw to make it easier to hold the wick and position it into the jar.
 I used my glue gun to attach it to the centre of the base of the jar.
 Holding it down for a few seconds to dry.